-All students within our catchment area who live more than three miles away from the College by the shortest available walking route, or those who live along the route from Cranbrook and Broadclyst Station (as it is a dangerous road), are provided with free transport, as long as they are under 16 years of age.
+All students within our catchment area who live more than three miles away from the College by the shortest available walking route, or those who live along the route by Broadclyst Station (as it is a dangerous road), are provided with free transport, as long as they are under 16 years of age.
 This is organised by Devon County Council, who contract out the routes to different coach companies, including public service companies.
+Cranbrook residents do not receive free transport.